dfint/misc_archives/df_steam_patcher/README.md

 # Patcher for Dwarf Fortress.exe of steam version of DF

-## Update 2023-01-13
+## Update 2024-05-20

-There is a new patch project: <https://github.com/dfint/df-steam-hook>

-See new patch releases in the [releases page](https://github.com/dfint/df-steam-hook/releases) of the project.
+This repository is outdated.
+To get the latest information see [the project's main page](https://github.com/dfint)